LaSalle Causeway

 Modular bridge access for land traffic

 The modular bridge is currently open to vehicles, cyclists and pedestrians.
-The bridge will close on scheduled dates to open the main navigation channel to marine traffic.
+During the marine navigation season, the bridge will close on scheduled dates to open the main navigation channel to marine traffic.

 Main navigation channel access for marine traffic